Your cart is currently empty!

 When you step into a new project or take over an existing one, identifying the business intentions behind it should be your first strategic move.

 This means going beyond the project charter to uncover why the organization or the customer want the project delivered in the first place.
-You should start by engaging with the project sponsor, senior stakeholders, or account managers to ask pointed questions:
+You should start by engaging with the project champion or sponsor, senior stakeholders, or account managers to ask pointed questions:

 These conversations often reveal priorities not listed in official documents—like market timing, competitive pressure, customer satisfaction, or internal politics.
 The goal is to get a clear, executive-level understanding of the intended business impact.